HtooAungShine-coder/Local-HTTP-AI-Server/README.md

 * `[FRONTEND] User input received: <message>`
 * `[BACKEND SUCCESS] Response successfully fetched from OpenRouter.`
 * `[BACKEND EXECUTOR FAILURE]: <error_trace_block>`

+## warning!!
+Note : AI is Large-Language Model and sometimes the forntend cannot comprehend what AI is trying to print back to the user with such " * / # " signs, yet.

 ## 📜 License
 MIT License.
 Feel free to tweak, fork, and upgrade!